 Chapter 4.
 NFV Data Plane Connectivity

-With the introduction of NFV, more networking vendors are starting to implement their traditional devices as VNFs.
-While the majority of them are looking into virtual machines (VMs), some are also looking at the container-based approach, per design choice.
-The OpenStack-based solution should be rich and flexible for two primary reasons:
+With the introduction of network functions virtualization (NFV), more networking vendors are starting to implement their traditional devices as virtual network functions (VNFs).
+While the majority of them are looking into virtual machines (VMs), some are also looking at container-based approach, per design choice.
+OpenStack-based solution should be rich and flexible due to two primary reasons:

 - Application readiness - Network vendors are currently in the process of transforming their devices into VNFs.
 Different VNFs in the market have different maturity levels; common barriers to this readiness include enabling RESTful interfaces in their APIs, evolving their data models to become stateless, and providing automated management operations.
 OpenStack should provide a common platform for all.

-Broad use-cases - NFV includes a broad range of applications that serve different use cases.
-For example, Virtual Customer Premise Equipment (vCPE) aims at providing a number of network functions such as routing, firewall, VPN, and NAT at customer premises.
+Broad use-cases - NFV includes a broad range of applications that serve different use-cases.
+For example, Virtual Customer Premise Equipment (vCPE) aims at providing a number of network functions such as routing, firewall, virtual private network (VPN), and network address translation (NAT) at customer premises.
 Virtual Evolved Packet Core (vEPC), is a cloud architecture that provides a cost-effective platform for the core components of Long-Term Evolution (LTE) network, allowing dynamic provisioning of gateways and mobile endpoints to sustain the increased volumes of data traffic from smartphones and other devices.

 These use cases are implemented using different network applications and protocols, and require different connectivity, isolation, and performance characteristics from the infrastructure.
 It is also common to separate between control plane interfaces and protocols and the actual forwarding plane.
 OpenStack must be flexible enough to offer different datapath connectivity options.